zackmdavis/Less_Wrong_Drafts/and_all_the_shoggoths_merely_players.md

 **Simplicia**: _[defiant]_ That may be so, but making fun of my learning disability is _not a counterargument_ and _you know it_.
 I'm not confident about any of this!
 But while the world is still here, I think it's more dignified that I try to understand, and I'm _trying to understand_.
 Maybe everything I just said is wrong, but if that's so self-evident, it should be correspondingly easy to explain _why_ it's wrong.
 Why can't we use a good-person-predicting machine to do the cognitive work a good person would have done, even though a good-person-predicting machine isn't implemented as a good person on the inside?
 Reply!

 **Doomimir**: What makes intelligence useful—and dangerous—isn't a fixed repetoire of behaviors.
-It's search, optimization—the systematic discovery of _new_ behaviors to optimize goals despite a changing environment.
+It's search, optimization—the systematic discovery of _new_ behaviors to achieve goals despite a changing environment.
 I [don't think recent capabilities advances bear on the shape of the alignment challenge](https://www.lesswrong.com/posts/HmQGHGCnvmpCNDBjc/current-ais-provide-nearly-no-data-relevant-to-agi-alignment) because being able to learn complex behavior _on the training distribution_ was never what the problem was about.

 Indeed, as long as we continue to be stuck in the paradigm of reasoning about "the training distribution"—growing minds rather than designing them—then we're not learning anything about how to [aim cognition](https://www.lesswrong.com/posts/NJYmovr9ZZAyyTBwM/what-i-mean-by-alignment-is-in-large-part-about-making) at specific optimization targets—certainly not in a way that will [hold up to dumping large amounts of optimization power into the system](https://www.lesswrong.com/posts/zEvqFtT4AtTztfYC4/optimization-amplifies).